Learn more about how the State Policy Network aids ALEC and spins disinformation in the states.

 - Media Matters Action Network.
 Claude R. Lambe Charitable Foundation.
 Conservative Transparency.
 Accessed August 19, 2011.

-- Goldwater Institute, Research, organizational website, accessed July 2007.
+- Goldwater Institute, Issues and Cases, organizational website, accessed June 23, 2014.

 - Goldwater Institute, Annual Report 2006, accessed July 2007, p.
 24.